Javascript is not enabled.

 Your smartphone can be your lifeline during a major weather incident, so make sure it has an Ingress Protection (IP) rating of at least 68, which means the phone can withstand dust, dirt and sand, and can be submerged in water for up to 30 minutes.
 If your phone isn’t waterproof, consider putting a couple of thick plastic ziplock bags in your emergency kit to protect it.

-Also helpful in an emergency is the Duracell 800 Watt High Power Inverter ($139.99), which can jump-start your car’s dead battery.
-Plus it houses two AC outlets and one USB port to convert your car’s battery current into electricity that your devices can use.
+The Duracell 800 Watt High Power Inverter ($119.99), which can jump-start your car’s dead battery, is also helpful in an emergency.
+Plus it houses two electrical outlets and one USB port to convert your car’s battery current into electricity that your devices can use.
 Another Duracell model can add air to your tires, too.
-Bestek, Maxpart, Potek and Ysolx make similar products.
+Bestek, Maxpart, Potek and Ysolx make similar inverters.

-Finally, consider a hand-crank and solar-powered radio, like the Etón FRX3+ Multi-Powered Weather Alert Radio ($59.99), which features an AM/FM digital radio, all seven National Oceanic and Atmospheric Administration (NOAA) and Environment Canada weather bands, and a function that broadcasts emergency weather alerts.
+And consider a hand-crank and solar-powered radio, like the Etón FRX3+ Multi-Powered Weather Alert Radio ($60), which features an AM/FM digital radio, all seven National Oceanic and Atmospheric Administration and Environment Canada weather bands, and a function that broadcasts emergency weather alerts.
 The hand turbine and small solar panel keep it charged during emergencies; it also takes batteries.
 The FRX3+ has a USB port to charge a smartphone, an LED flashlight, an emergency red LED flashing beacon, an alarm clock, a headphone jack and more.
-Esky, FosPower, Kayinuo and Puiuisoul have similar products.
+Midland, FosPower, Kaito and Puiuisoul have similar products.